Skip to content

 • Type of agreement: full publishing fees waived for EUI member corresponding authors when opting for Open Access

-• Eligible Articles: original research articles and review articles submitted accepted for publication in a Wiley hybrid journals (more than 1,380 journal titles) from 4 March 2021 (article approval date)
+• Eligible Articles: primary research or research article submitted accepted for publication in a Wiley hybrid journals in more than 1,332 journal titles (article approval date)

 • Authors should use their EUI email, and pick the EUI as affiliation (from the Ringgold database) and their ORCID in the workflow.
 Former EUI members can indicate EUI as affiliation if their article is based on research that they carried out at the EUI.